-When a pastor considers a move to a new church setting or any leader considers a new job, he or she should do whatever is possible to define reality.
+When a pastor (or any leader) considers a move to a new church setting or any leader considers a new job, he or she should do whatever is possible to define reality.
 As Max Dupree, leadership guru and writer said, “The first job of a leader is to define reality.”

 When I’ve considered a new ministry change, I’ve sought answers to key questions.
 And over the years I’ve compiled this list of 27 questions (actually 30) to ask a search committee and/or your future boss.
 If you’re moving into a non-ministry setting, you’ll want to tailor your questions to your unique setting.